melli79/mathGames/Readme.md

 ###  You can also draw Julia sets, i.e. points
 $z_0\in\mathbb{C}$ for which the sequence remains bounded.
 The Julia set depends on the parameter $c\in\mathbb{C}$.

 ## 2. Śierpinski Triangle and Carpet
 ### 2.1 Cantor's Mid-third Set
 This is the interval $[0,1]$ except for the middle third, and then repeat the same procedure for each of the remaining intervals.

 ### 2.S Devil's Staircase
-This is Cantor's set stretched in 2D, i.e. instead of drawing the set on a line, we use it as a description for a monotone function:  We start with the identity function on the unit interval $1\colon:[0,1]\to[0,1]$.
+This is Cantor's set stretched in 2D, i.e. instead of drawing the set on a line, we use it as a description for a monotone function:  We start with the identity function on the unit interval $f_0\colon[0,1]\to[0,1]: x\mapsto x$.
 Then we remove the middle third piece and replace it with a constant function
  $$ f_1(x) = \begin{cases} {}^3/_2x &\text{for }0\le x<{}^1/_3, \\
    {}^1/_2 &\text{for }{}^1/_3\le x\le{}^2/_3, \\
    {}^3/_2x-{}^1/_2 &\text{for } {}^2/_3<x\le1.  \end{cases}
  $$
 Then we repeat the procedure on every interval where the function is not yet constant.

 The result is a function that is almost everywhere constant but has a net increment of 1 on the unit interval.
+Its Radon-Nikodym derivation is an exceptional measure, i.e. one that is not continuous w.r.t. the Lebesgue measure and nowhere atomic either.

 ### 2.T Śierpinski Triangle
 The triangle can be computed by the first $2^n$ rows of Pascal's triangle modulo 2, i.e. start from a single $1$ on top and in every following row place numbers between the columns from the previous row as the sum of the 2 neighboring values, padding with 0s on the boundaries.